Mechanical System Installation#

 Mechanical installation requires:

-As a sensitive electronic component, it requires careful positioning to guarantee proper ventilation and protection from contaminants.
+Since it is a sensitive electronic component, it requires careful positioning to ensure adequate ventilation and protection from contaminants.

 Technical specifications#